powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 Defines if the loadflow uses DC detailed equipment and computes an AC DC loadflow

 If `true`, the network supports DC detailed equipments, and the loadflow is computed on the whole connected network, AC and DC sides in the same Jacobian matrix.
+Currently, the number of synchronous components and DC components is not restricted, except if the `AreaInterchangeControl` outer loop is used or if the parameter `maxSlackBusCount` is greater than one.
-Currently, the network shall contain only one synchronous component, but the number of embedded DC components is not restricted.
+In these cases, a connected component shall contain only one synchronous component, but the number of embedded DC components is not restricted.

 If `false`, the loadflow is the classic one, without DC detailed components.